MicrosoftDocs/OfficeDocs-SharePoint/OneDrive/plan-onedrive-enterprise.md

 ## Deployment options

-You have several different options for deploying OneDrive: manually, using scripting, using Windows AutoPilot (for the sync app on Windows), using an MDM such as Intune, or using SCCM.
+You have several different options for deploying OneDrive: manually, using scripting, using Windows AutoPilot (for the sync app on Windows), using an MDM such as Intune, or using Microsoft Endpoint Configuration Manager.

 The OneDrive sync app is included as part of Windows 10 and Office 2016.
 You do not need to deploy the sync app to devices running these, though you may need to update the sync app to the latest version.